The Concept of Mind

 The Concept of Mind is a 1949 book by philosopher Gilbert Ryle, in which the author argues that "mind" is "a philosophical illusion hailing chiefly from René Descartes and sustained by logical errors and 'category mistakes' which have become habitual."

 The work has been cited as having "put the final nail in the coffin of Cartesian dualism," and has been seen as a founding document in the philosophy of mind, which received professional recognition as a distinct and important branch of philosophy only after 1950.

+In 2002 it was republished with an introduction by Daniel Dennett.

 Ghost in the machine

 In the chapter "Descartes' Myth", Ryle introduces "the dogma of the Ghost in the machine" to describe the philosophical concept of the mind as an entity separate from the body:I hope to prove that it is entirely false, and false not in detail but in principle.
 It is not merely an assemblage of particular mistakes.
 It is one big mistake and a mistake of a special kind.
-It is, namely, a category mistake.
+It is, namely, a category-mistake.